SalomePlatform/adao/doc/reference.rst

 approximation to build the tangent and adjoint operators.

-This first operator definition allow easily to test the functional form before its use in an ADAO case, reducing the complexity of implementation.
+This first operator definition allow easily to test the functional form before its use in an ADAO case, greatly reducing the complexity of implementation.

+**Important warning:** the name "*DirectOperator*" is mandatory, and the type of the X argument can be either a python list, a numpy array or a numpy 1D-matrix.
+The user has to treat these cases in his script.

 Second functional form: using "*ScriptWithFunctions*"
 +++++++++++++++++++++++++++++++++++++++++++++++++++++